 What is hip arthroscopy?

-Hip arthroscopy is better known as 'keyhole surgery' and allows your surgeon to look inside your hip joint through a camera inserted through a small cut in the skin.
-This allows a diagnosis of any problems, probably cartilage related, and treatment using special designed surgical instruments - often at the same time.
+Hip arthroscopy is better known as "keyhole surgery" and allows your surgeon to look inside your hip joint through a camera inserted through a small cut in the skin.
+This allows a diagnosis of any problems and treatment using special designed surgical instruments - often at the same time.
+A hip arthroscopy is normally performed for the treatment of femoro-acetabular impingement (FAI) and/ or a hip labral tear.

 Hip arthroscopy surgery is often a day case procedure, or an overnight stay, and is usually carried out under general anaesthetic.